DataFire/Integrations/integrations/generated/google_calendar/README.md

 ### FreeBusyRequest
 * FreeBusyRequest `object`
   * calendarExpansionMax `integer`: Maximal number of calendars for which FreeBusy information is to be provided.
 Optional.
+Maximum value is 50.
   * groupExpansionMax `integer`: Maximal number of calendar identifiers to be provided for a single group.
 Optional.
-An error will be returned for a group with more members than this value.
+An error is returned for a group with more members than this value.
+Maximum value is 100.
   * items `array`: List of calendars and/or groups to query.
     * items [FreeBusyRequestItem](#freebusyrequestitem)
-  * timeMax `string`: The end of the interval for the query.
+  * timeMax `string`: The end of the interval for the query formatted as per RFC3339.
-  * timeMin `string`: The start of the interval for the query.
+  * timeMin `string`: The start of the interval for the query formatted as per RFC3339.
   * timeZone `string`: Time zone used in the response.
 Optional.
 The default is UTC.

 ### FreeBusyRequestItem